 The Pension Committee consists of four standing Trustees and up to five non-standing Trustees.
-Bi-State Development's Board of Commissioners appoints the Chairperson by Bi-State Development's Board Policy, the four standing Pension Committee members are the Executive Director, Metro Transit, the Vice President of Talent Management, the General Counsel, and the Chief Financial Officer.
+Bi-State Development's Board of Commissioners appoints the Chairperson by Bi-State Development's Board Policy, the four standing Pension Committee members are the Chief Operating Officer, the Chief Human Resources Officer, the Chief Legal Counsel, and the Chief Financial Officer.
 The Chairperson of the Pension Committee, with the concurrence of the Bi-State Development President, shall appoint up to five non-standing Trustees.